Types of Advanced Technology Lens Implants

 Your doctor will perform a complete eye exam to assess the overall health of your eye.
 Noninvasive, painless measurements of the eye are then performed using state of the art technology.
 Your doctor will then narrow down the lens implant options that are appropriate for your eye based on the exam and the measurements.
 You will be asked about the visual needs of your lifestyle and daily activities, as well as your wishes regarding independence from glasses or contacts.
 Your doctor will use all of this information to help guide you in making the best choice of IOL for your eyes.

 These lens implants correct astigmatism in the patient’s eye.
 Many people have a cornea that is not perfectly spherical in shape.
 This asymmetric curvature is called astigmatism.
 Astigmatism can be corrected in glasses, contact lenses, or in the eye itself with a Toric IOL.
 When cataract surgery is performed, measurements before surgery will determine how much astigmatism is in the surface of your eye (the cornea).
-This may not be at all the same as what is in your pre-surgical glasses or contact lenses.
-If you have significant astigmatism, and you prefer not to be dependent on glasses/contacts, a Toric IOL will correct the astigmatism and provide clear vision at either distance or near.
-Toric IOLs are not multifocal, so they have to be set for a particular type of vision without glasses (near vision or distance vision clear without glasses).
+This may or may not be similar to the amount of astigmatism that is in your pre-surgical glasses or contact lenses.
+If you have significant astigmatism in your cornea (as determined by measurements of the surface of the eye), and you prefer to be less dependent on glasses/contacts, a Toric Monofocal IOL will correct the astigmatism and provide clear vision at either distance or near.
+Toric Monofocal IOLs are not multifocal IOLs, so they have to be set for a particular type of vision without glasses (near vision or distance vision clear without glasses).

-Toric multifocal IOLs are another option for patients with astigmatism.
+Toric Multifocal IOLs are another option for patients with astigmatism.
 These IOLs provide better vision without glasses for both near and far, and also correct astigmatism.
-These IOL types are listed below.
+Please see below under Multifocal IOLs.

 Trifocal IOLs (PanOptix®)

-The PanOptix® Trifocal Lens is the first and only trifocal IOL available in the United States.
-It is a type of multifocal IOL, but generally provides a broader range of vision without glasses than previous multifocals.
+The PanOptix® Trifocal is a type of multifocal IOL.
 It is designed to provide distance, intermediate (computer), and near (reading) vision.
 Like other multifocal IOLs, it is designed with multiple rings of different power (unlike trifocal glasses).
 This IOL is available with astigmatism correction as well (Toric PanOptix® Trifocal Lens).
 The full benefit of this IOL is seen when it is placed in both eyes.
 All multifocals can cause some glare, halos, or a mild decrease in contrast sensitivity, but these are generally mild and overall patient satisfaction with this lens is excellent.
 While we can’t guarantee independence from glasses with any IOL, most of our patients do not need glasses most of the time with these IOLs.

-These lenses provide good uncorrected near and distance vision.
-With this IOL in both eyes a patient usually does not need glasses most of the time.
-Both the TECNIS® and the ReStor® Multifocal IOLs have been widely used for many years with excellent results.
-The ReStor® Multifocal can now provide astigmatism correction (ReStor® Toric Multifocal).
+These lenses generally provide good uncorrected near, intermediate, and distance vision.
+With this type of IOL in both eyes, a patient usually does not need glasses most of the time.
+Multifocal IOLs can also correct astigmatism (Toric Multifocal IOLs).
 All multifocal IOLs can cause some glare, halos, or a mild decrease in contrast sensitivity, but these are generally mild and overall patient satisfaction with these lenses is excellent.
 While we cannot guarantee independence from glasses with any IOL, most of our patients do not need glasses most of the time with this IOL.

 Accommodating IOLs (Crystalens® IOL)